mui/mui-x/docs/data/date-pickers/date-field/date-field.md

 ### Control the selected sections

-Use the `selectedSectionIndexes` and `onSelectedSectionIndexesChange` props to control which sections are currently being selected.
+Use the `selectedSections` and `onSelectedSectionsChange` props to control which sections are currently being selected.

 This prop accept four formats: